 Moura is an idol to many in Sao Paulo.
 The Tottenham winger grew up through similar financial limitations to many Brazilians, and his success story is a huge inspiration to those in the Sao Paulo area.
 From this moment in 2018, Antony and Moura struck up a friendship.
 Even today, Moura describes him as a ‘good friend’.
 He even wrote the foreword in Antony’s book.

 Following his debut in 2018, Antony reached another level in his game.
 The next season, beginning in 2019, saw Antony make 29 appearances.
 He scored four goals and made six assists in the league, as an underwhelming Sao Paulo stumbled to 6th place.
-Antony’s performances made clear why scouting agencies took note of the 19-year-old.
+Antony’s performances for Ajax made clear why scouting agencies took note of the 19-year-old.

-Antony was situated on the right-wing and showed an exceptional level of close control.
+Antony was situated on the right-wing at Ajax and showed an exceptional level of close control.
 In a similar vein to Eden Hazard, Antony can change direction very quickly, which makes defending against him difficult.
 In fact, both Antony and Hazard were fouled 2.8 times p90 in 2019 (WhoScored).
 Standing at just 5ft 7, Antony tended to hug the touchline, before consistently cutting inside to shoot.
 Antony fired off 2.2 shots per game in the Brazilian Serie A in 2019.

 This form, combined with the release of his book and public friendship with Lucas Moura, led Antony to be linked to other teams at the start of 2020.
 He began to appear on scouting websites.
 He is one of the players listed with top potential by the incredibly successful scouting network for Football Manager.
 It was only a matter of time then before a move to Europe would come.